ibm-cloud-architecture/appmod-liberty-tekton/README.md

 Detailed, step-by-step instructions on how to replicate these steps are provided [here](liberty-build.md)

 ## Deploy the Application using OpenShift Pipelines
-The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster.
+The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster using **OpenShift Pipelines**.

+**DIAGRAM**

 ### Prerequisites
 You will need the following: